openxpki/openxpki/doc/reference/configuration/workflows/scep.rst

 The rules in one entry are ANDed together.
 If you want to provide alternatives, add multiple list items.
 The name of the rule is just used for logging purpose.

+**response.getcacert_strip_root**

+The scep standard is a bit unclear if the root should be in the chain or not.
+We consider it a security risk (trust should be always set by hand) but as most clients seem to expect it, we include the root by default.
+If you are sure your clients do not need the root and have it deployed, set this flag to 1 to strip the root certificate from the getcacert response.

 Policy Flags
 -------------